 Q: How is bamboo clothing manufactured?

-A: Bamboo clothing is manufactured through a process of breaking down bamboo into fibers, spinning those fibers into yarn, and then weaving or knitting the yarn into fabric.
+A: Bamboo clothing is manufactured by breaking down bamboo pulp into fibers, spinning those fibers into yarn, and then knitting or weaving the yarn into fabric.
+At Kabeier, we work with trusted yarn suppliers and apply strict fabric-quality controls to ensure consistency in softness, stretch, and durability—especially important for babywear.

 Q: What are the steps involved in manufacturing bamboo clothing?